lorawan-academy/week7/sketch/README.md

 <img src="resources/ATOK.png" alt="Image of a good response" width="1000" align="middle">

 If you're seeing garbage values, the baud rate of the ESP module has to be set.

 <img src="resources/WrongBaudrate.png" alt="Image of a garbage response" width="1000" align="middle">

 ## Set ESP's Baud Rate

-To set the baud rate some extra hardware is needed to set the baud rate.
+To set the baud rate some extra hardware is needed.
 For our use case, an [FTDI](https://www.amazon.com/HiLetgo-FT232RL-Converter-Adapter-Breakout/dp/B00IJXZQ7C/ref=pd_lpo_vtph_147_lp_img_3/131-9012372-9811114?_encoding=UTF8&psc=1&refRID=PH0S6PBC54E7YFZYEKZD) programmer can be used.

 > There are other methods to configure the ESP.
 Like communicate with it through an [*Arduino*](http://www.martyncurrey.com/arduino-to-esp8266-serial-commincation/), which is a bit more difficult.

 With the FTDI it is possible to connect the ESP directly to a pc and issue commands to change the baud rate.

 ### Connect the ESP module to your laptop via the FTDI programmer

 Here is how you connect the FTDI:

 <img src="resources/FDTI-to-ESP.png" alt="FTDI hookup" width="700" align="middle">

 When the ESP is connected to your pc through you FTDI, it is possible to communicate with the module.
 This can be done via the **Serial Monitor** of the Arduino:

 * Select the right Serial Port via Tools > Port